Monuments of Australia: Port Arthur

-The Port Arthur site is a convict settlement located 97 km below Hobart in Tasmania, Australia.
+The Port Arthur site is a convict settlement located 97 km south east of Hobart in Tasmania.
 The site serves as a historical reminder of British settlement within Australia, and is considered one of Australia's oldest continuous tourist attraction due to its historical significance.
 Some of the features of the complex involves mostly the buildings on the site, all of which hold significance to the story of the Australian convict, including the asylum, the commanders house, the hospital, the military compound and more.
 This site is a monument to the Australian people as it serves as a reminder of the history that surrounds the settlement and establishment of Australia.

 Early 20th century monuments

 Flinders Street railway station

 Situated on the corner of the Flinders and Swanston streets in Melbourne's central business district, the current Flinders Street railway station began undergoing construction in 1899 and was completed in 1910, and is one of the Melbourne's most well-known and often used public facilities.
 Its architecture is a combination of Edwardian Free style and 1900s French public architecture, and is Australia's largest building façade.